carolineweiss/01_Variables_and_Datatypes/09_Inheritance/tutorial/README.md

 ## Step Three: Add the `Movie` class

-This adaptability becomes apparent when you add the `Movie` class.  `Movie` is just another subclass of `MediaItem`.
+This adaptability becomes apparent when you add the `Movie` class.  `Movie` is another subclass of `MediaItem`.

 ### Add a class

-Add a new class by right-clicking on the `com.techelevator` package in Project window and selecting **New -> Java Class**.
+Add a new class by right-clicking on the `com.techelevator` package in Project window and selecting **New > Java Class**.
 In the dialog, type "Movie" and press **Enter**.
 IntelliJ creates a new file called `Movie.java` which contains the new class.

 ### Extend `MediaItem`